67 minutes of video

 - “Our host had so lost control of the schedule that we had to cut an entire afternoon of winery tours…which was exactly what my assignment was for.”

 - “At the end they wanted us to share the perspectives on the region, and we unexpectedly, in hiking clothes, ended up having to each give a one-hour-long talk to a conference room full of suited-up Turks and Georgians following out words hungrily through multi-lingual simultaneous translation headsets.”

 During our recent IdeaFest retreat, one dinner devolved into a rather amusing round of such storytelling until one writer, currently studying journalism in college and looking to leap directly into full-time freelance writing upon graduation, said something along the lines of, “wow, I’m not sure I would ever want to go on one of those.”

 From the way we were talking about free trips, she certainly had a point.
 But isn’t free travel supposed to be one of the biggest perks of being a travel writer?

 The short answer is yes and no. Or, it depends.

 It depends on how well the trip is organized, who specifically is organizing it, how many stakeholders are involved, what the expectations are, whether you have a handler or are on your own, who makes the schedule, and dozens of other factors.

-    We’ll looks at the pluses, minuses, truth, myths, and mysteries of free travel as a travel writer in this webinar, Setting Up Sponsored Trips 101, the first in a series on getting free travel as a travel writer.
+We’ll look at the pluses, minuses, truths, myths, and mysteries of free travel as a travel writer in this webinar, Setting Up Sponsored Trips 101, the first in a series on getting free travel as a travel writer.